Drug Detox and Hydration

 Because individuals who have been misusing alcohol or drugs are often more prone to issues with dehydration, it may be more prudent to attempt to consume 1.5-2 ounces of water per pound of bodyweight if in recovery.

 Individuals in recovery who are also involved in exercise programs that involve movement may require even more water.
 The use of certain types of sports drinks may be advantageous it may help to supply electrolytes and minerals; however, it is important to check with one’s treating physician regarding the use of these.

-Often, individuals who are in a medically assisted withdrawal management program are given fluids intravenously (IV fluids) to ensure they remain hydrated and that the detoxification process goes smoothly.
+Often, individuals who are in a medical detox program are given fluids intravenously (IV fluids) to ensure they remain hydrated and that the detoxification process goes smoothly.
 Even with an IV, one should endeavor to consume plenty of fluid during recovery.

-Some of the ways to do this include:
+Some of the ways to support proper hydration during detox include:

 - Meet or even slightly exceed daily water intake requirements given to you by healthcare providers.

 - Avoid caffeine, as caffeine is a diuretic and increases fluid loss.